 Thus, it seems possible to at least temporarily be healthy at a higher BMI, assuming higher levels of cardiovascular fitness, but it’s not yet clear for how long this will persist and what the higher BMI threshold is for this to hold true.

 The Obesity Paradox

 In adults aged ≥65, an “obesity paradox” has been observed where individuals with BMI in the overweight or even the obesity category live longer than those with BMI in the healthy weight category.
 There have been many studies showing this, with various explanations proposed.(Javed, 2020) One possible explanation is a person losing weight with illness before death and then being classified in a lower BMI category than they had been in for most of their adult life.
 Another is that as we age our height decreases so our BMI is artificially elevated.
 A third is that extra BF is actually helpful in older age.
-However, several recent analyses point to a separate cause; elderly individuals with higher BMI also have more skeletal muscle, and this is what may be contributing to improved health.
+A fourth, as shown in a recent cohort, is that individuals with overweight and obesity may be diagnosed with cardiovascular disease earlier in life, and it’s possible this leads to healthy lifestyle changes and treatment earlier that helps extend the lifespan for a greater duration.(Fekri,2020) However, several recent analyses point to a separate cause; elderly individuals with higher BMI also have more skeletal muscle, and this is what may be contributing to improved health.

-A recent pooled analysis of 7 prospective cohorts yielded similar findings; in fact when looking at individuals ≥ 65 years old(Sedlmeier, 2021):
+A 2021 pooled analysis of 7 prospective cohorts yielded similar findings; in fact when looking at individuals ≥ 65 years old(Sedlmeier, 2021):